SadeghAllahverdi/SignLanguage-project/README.md

 <br/>
 <br/>
 <br/>
-AUTSL dataset is only provided in 30 fps.
+AUTSL landmarks are only provided in 30 fps.
 <br/>
 **Download extracted Mediapipe landmarks and labels**
 <br/>